 Complete and submit the application using the link below

 NC Licensure Externship in Counseling

 Counseling externships are sometimes available depending on clinical demand and supervision availability in our center.
-Counseling externships serve clinicians eligible to practice as Licensed Professional Counselor Associates (LPCA’s) in North Carolina.
-LPCA’s have completed all preliminary requirements for full licensure and are gaining the supervised experience and consultation necessary to complete the process.
+Counseling externships serve clinicians eligible to practice as a Licensed Clinical Mental Health Counselor Associate (LCMHCA) in North Carolina.
+The LCMHCA will have completed all preliminary requirements for licensure while pursuing the supervised experience and consultation necessary to complete the process.
 Externs have the same opportunities as interns and serve our center in exchange for clinical supervision.
-Failure to honor the terms of externship agreements result in dismissal from the center with no endorsement or continued supervision relationship.
+Failure to honor the terms of externship agreements result in dismissal from the center with no endorsement, recommendation, or continued supervision relationship.

 To discuss internship or externship offerings, please contact: Charlamane Suggs - Associate Director of The University of North Carolina at Pembroke Counseling and Psychological Services, P.O.
 Box 1510, Pembroke, NC 28372 (910-521-6202).
 Charlamane.firstname.lastname@example.org